port-labs/restore-port-data/README.md

 # Restore Deleted Entities in Port

 This script is designed to restore deleted entities in Port using data from audit logs.
-It fetches logs for specific blueprints (e.g., `sonarQubeProject`, `sonarQubeIssue`, `sonarQubeAnalysis`) within a specified timeframe and restores the entities that were deleted.
+It fetches logs for specific blueprints (e.g., `sonarQubeProject`, `pagerdutyService`, `newRelicAlert`) within a specified timeframe and restores the entities that were deleted.

 ## Table of Contents